jorgegardiaz/qcrypto/README.md

 ## References

-If you use the QIA-QZKP module in your research, please cite the original paper:
+If you use this software in your research or project, please cite it using the information in [CITATION](CITATION.cff).
+Additionally, if you use the QIA-QZKP module in your research, please cite the original paper:

 > **Garcia-Diaz, J.**, Escanez-Exposito, D., Caballero-Gil, P., & Molina-Gil, J. (2025). *Conjugate Coding Based Designated Verifier Quantum Zero Knowledge Proof for User Authentication*.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on [GitHub](https://github.com/jorgegardiaz/qcrypto).